bohemicastudio/osloveni-paty-pad/README.md

 English:

 This algorithm solves converting nominative into vocative in Czech language.
-Function is available for several programming languages, in folders with respective names.
-In a folder called generate-code you can find a python3 function to generate the functions in the individual programming languages.
+Function is available for javascript language.

 ---